 Among the most popular fixtures of the season for the real racing aficionado, are the two-year-old barrier trials held at Randwick in mid-September.
-Juveniles that have been seen galloping in home paddocks, or sold at the fall of the auctioneer’s hammer just months before, carry silk for the first time.
-It is an occasion only for the racing purist, with no bookmakers and no betting, and although the amenities of Randwick racecourse are freely available, the attendance is never large.
+Juveniles that have been seen galloping in the home paddocks, or sold at the fall of the auctioneer’s hammer just months before, carry silk for the first time.
+It is an occasion only for the racing purist, with no bookmakers and no betting, and although the amenities of the Randwick racecourse are freely available, the attendance is never large.
 Such trials have been a part of the club’s traditional racing calendar for many years but rarely has the fixture ever been more keenly anticipated than in 1954.
 For some weeks before the trials that year there had been a real excitement abroad as the cold, sharp days of winter mellowed and lengthened into spring.
-And the reason for it was the early promise being shown by a small group of colts and fillies by a first season stallion recently imported into Australia by Stanley Wootton.
+And the reason for it was the early promise being shown by a small group of colts and fillies by a first-season stallion recently imported into Australia by Stanley Wootton.
+Nat Gould’s fables of yore were mild compared to the tales being regaled as to the speed of some of the progeny.
 The stallion’s name was Star Kingdom.

 Wootton’s faith in his stallion’s ability to produce early comers was fully borne out at those Randwick two-year-old trials in 1954.
 All told, there were nine of Star Kingdom’s progeny engaged, of which four won, one ran second, two ran third, while the remaining two, although unplaced, finished close-up.
 This showing was some debut for a stallion.
 Three of his winners came from the stables of Jack Green, who that year was to enjoy a wonderful season with his youngsters and finally establish his reputation as one of Sydney’s leading trainers.
 If there was anyone at Randwick that day wondering whether the catch weights and soft conditions of the trials would necessarily translate into success on race day, they were not left to ponder for very long.
 At the A.J.C.
 Spring Meeting, the Jack Green stable achieved a rare juvenile double when, with Bill Camer up, Kingster and Ultrablue, each by the new wonder stallion, won the Breeders’ Plate and Gimcrack Stakes respectively.
 Clearly, a new brand of speed and precocity had arrived upon the scene.